What a completion notice is

-- Where a domestic property is structurally complete, or where the work remaining can reasonably be expected to be completed within 3 months, a Completion Notice will be served on the 'owner' of the property.
-The 'owner' is defined as 'the person entitiled to possession'
+- Where a domestic property is structurally complete, or where the work remaining can reasonably be expected to be completed within 3 months, a completion notice will be served on the 'owner' of the property.
+The 'owner' is defined as 'the person entitled to possession'

 What criteria we use to decide a completion date

 We will consider a property to have reached a stage of substantial completion when: